shashankatthaluri/NoCode-Applications/Code-Explainer/README.md

 ### Prerequisites
 Before proceeding, ensure you have the following installed:

-- Python (version 3.11 or higher) 🐍
+- Python (version 3.6 or higher) 🐍
-- Flask (version 3.0 or higher) 🌐
+- Flask (version 2.0.1 or higher) 🌐
-- Google Cloud SDK (for Translate API) ☁️
+- Google Cloud SDK (version 3.12.0 or higher)(for Translate API) ☁️
-- OpenAI API Key 🔑
+- OpenAI API Key (version 0.11.2 or higher) 🔑

 ### Installation
 Clone the repository from GitHub: